err0r500/Clean-Architecture-in-Golang/README.md

 - Check if you're able to fetch your credentials

 # 5 - Main
-***The place where everything is plugged in*** :
+>***The place where everything is plugged in***

-- call if needed code in Infra
+>- select the toolsInterfaces you want to use

-- give the result to the toolsInterfaces you need
+- call if needed code in Infra and pass the result to the corresponding toolsInterfaces
 - give these toolsInterfaces to an Interactor struct that will have everything in hand in order to execute the use cases